reidwarner/CS361_db_file_to_csv_exporter/README.md

-Add a README to your GitHub (or update it if you already have one) that contains your communication contract.
-(Once you define it, don't change it!
-Your teammate is relying on you.)
-README must contain...
-Clear instructions for how to programmatically REQUEST data from the microservice you implemented.
-Include an example call.
-Do not advise your teammate to use your test program or require them to, your teammate must write all of their own code.
+# DB To CSV Exporter Microservice

+## Communication Contract

-Clear instructions for how to programmatically RECEIVE data from the microservice you implemented.
-Include an example call.
-UML sequence diagram showing how requesting and receiving data works.
-Make it detailed enough that your teammate (and your grader) will understand.
+This communication contract explain how to request data from the microservice, receive data from the microservice and a UML diagram showing how requesting and receiving data works.

+### How to programmatically REQUEST data from the microservice
+### How to programmatically RECEIVE data from the microservice
+### UML sequence diagram